Business Management Guide

 Overview

-The Facilities Department is responsible for the oversight and management of all aspects of the design and construction of all University facilities, including:
+The Facilities Department is responsible for the oversight and management of all aspects of the design and construction of all university facilities, including:

 • Selecting architects/engineers and contractors